Mamoholane/Bank_App_Automation/README.md

 # Bank_App_Automation
-* This will explain to us how the project works
+* This will explain how the project works
 ## Purpose of this project
 * We are testing http://www.way2automation.com/angularjs-protractor/banking/#/login website end to end using Selenium WebDriver.
 It is a website built for users to practice and learn automation
 ## Software required for this project